hvdwolf/Joying-RootAssistant/Radio-Mod/HowTo.md

 ## Relation between the graphical elements and the layout definition
 All the graphical elements like buttons, the frequency ruler and numbers for the (big) frequency are in "res/drawable-land-nodpi-v4".
 The layout definition is in "raw/radio_ui.json".
 The "radio_ui.json" determines which graphical elements are used, and how and where they are positioned.
-The "radio_ui.json" also determines which texts in which font and font size are used and where they are positioned.br>
+The "radio_ui.json" also determines which texts in which font and font size are used and where they are positioned.<br>
-Examples:<br>
+**Examples**:<br>
 - The big frequency ruler is named "type":"HorizontalRuler" in the radio_ui.json and defined by the graphical element "drawables":["bk_ruler"], where "bk_ruler.png" is the image.
 Note that in the json file no extensions (.png) are used.
 - The "type":"StationView" determines the 6 buttons with inactive (unselected: *_n) and active (selected: *_p) and "on_click/on_tap" (*_p) state.
 - The Frequency numbers and the buttons left/right around it.
 The frequency numbers are the images "num_0.png" to "num_9.png", plus the "num_point.png".
 The buttons left/right are the "drawables":["ic_freqm_n", "ic_freqm_p"] (down) and "drawables":["ic_freqp_n", "ic_freqp_p"] (up).